 They explained that only women are assigned to work with non-LDS visitors at Temple Square.
 This is because young women are considered more approachable.
 And I have to admit, I probably would have been more weirded out as a young single lady by a bunch of dudes coming up to me to chat me up in the Visitors’ Center.

-The tour lasted 45 minutes, and it gave a general overview of the history of Mormons in Temple Square.
+The tour lasted 45 minutes, and it gave a general overview of the history of the Church of Latter Day Saints in Temple Square.
 No one on the tour was LDS, but there was no heavy push to try to get us to join the church.
 At the end of the tour, we were invited to take a copy of The Book of Mormon and sign up for more information if we wished.
 I did take a copy of the book because I never say no to free books.
 But I don’t understand how they turned this book into a smash Broadway musical!
 There were even fewer songs in The Book of Mormon than in that Ron Chernow biography of Alexander Hamilton.

 My favorite fun fact from the tour was the story behind the Seagull Monument, pictured above.
-Apparently, back in the 1840s, crickets devastated the crops of all the Mormon farmers.
+Apparently, back in the 1840s, crickets devastated the crops of all the local farmers.
 The crickets were NOM NOM NOMMING their way through all the plants, and the farmers had nothing to eat.
 Until one day, a Flock of Seagulls appeared and starting nomming all the crickets.
 (The rest of the crickets ran, they ran so far away.)
 This is known as the Miracle of the Gulls.

 3) is there any non-lds thing to do at temple square?